Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Simulations

-To use \texttt{SuperNOVA}, we need estimators for $\bar{Q} = E(Y|A,W)$ and $g_n = p(A|W)$ (conditional density). \texttt{SuperNOVA} provides default algorithms to be used in a Super Learner \cite{SL_2008} that are both fast and flexible.
-For our data-adaptive procedure, we include learners from the packages earth \cite{earth}, polspline \cite{polspline}, and hal9001 \cite{hal9001}.
-The results from each of these packages can be formed into a model matrix, on which we can fit an ANOVA to obtain the resulting linear model of basis functions.
+To use \texttt{InterXshift}, we need estimators for $\bar{Q} = E(Y|A,W)$ and $\xi$ (density ratio learner). \texttt{InterXshift} provides default algorithms to be used in a Super Learner \cite{SL_2008} that are both fast and flexible.
 To estimate $\bar{Q}$, we include estimators for the Super Learner from glm, elastic net \cite{elasticnet}, random forest \cite{ranger}, and xgboost \cite{xgboost}.
-For the semiparametric density estimator $g_n$, we create estimators based on homoscedastic errors (HOSE) and heteroscedastic errors (HESE) from the same estimators used in $\bar{Q}$.
+The same learners are used for our $\xi$ learner.